 We think that's a pretty cool way of putting it.
-It hits the nail on the head.
-But we wanted the inside of The Brochs of Coigach to be as exciting as the outside.
+We wanted the inside of The Brochs to be as exciting as the outside.
 Well, not quite.
 That would be impossible.
 Nothing could be as amazing and awe-inspiring as the outside.
-But we turned The Brochs into little museums, nevertheless.
+But we turned The Brochs into little museums, in the tradition of Reiner's Hanseatic forebears who were great art lovers and art collectors.
 Everywhere, you will discover hidden treasures.
-There is a story attached to all of them.
 You will be surrounded by original works of leading contemporary Scottish artists such as John Bellany, Calum Colvin, Will MacLean, Peter Houson and Eduardo Paolozzi, and by famous artists with Scottish connections such as Tracey Emin.
-There is even a lithograph by the the great Norwegian Edvard Munch in one of the bedrooms.
+There is even a lithograph by the great Norwegian Edvard Munch in one of the bedrooms.

 ©Copyright 2015 The Brochs of Coigach All Rights Reserved